adamsilver/fdpb/01-a-registration-form.md

 Validating a form on submit is convention.
 It's just the way forms have always worked on the Web.
 Fortunately, conventional interfaces are familiar.
 And familiar interfaces generally require less cognitive effort.

 In any case, the form needs to be submitted to the server for processing.
 You can't check, for example, if the user's email address has not already been used to create an account, without hitting the server.
 So by validating `onsubmit`, the users gets a similar experience regardless.

-### Be forgiving and restore values

-The best problems are the ones users don't have to even know about.
-We can forgive users for typing extra spaces.
-If they type ‘John ’ we can trim it to ‘John’.
-We can also ignore upper or lowercase letters depending on the field.

-Jared Spool makes a joke about this in Design is Metrically Opposed[^16], at 42 minutes in.
-He says ‘it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong’.

-When an error occurs and the page is refreshed, we should restore whatever it is the user typed.
-Making users re-type the same information twice is something some just won't do, nor should they have to.

 ## Summary